Using digraphs to compute determinant, permanent and Drazin inverse of circulant matrices with two parameters: Introduction

 The paper is organized as follows.
-In Section 2, we present our main idea about how to work with circulant matrices with just two non-zero parameters: to untangle the associated digraphs.
-In Section 3, we explicitly find the matrices that untangle the digraphs associated with our matrices.
-In Section 4, we find explicit formulas for the determinant and the permanent of circulant matrices with two non-zero parameters.
-In Section 5, we give an explicit formula for the inverse of non-singular circulant matrices with two non-zero coefficients.
-Finally in Section 6, we give an explicit formula for the Drazin inverse of singular circulant matrices with two non-zero parameters.
+In Section \ref{subsec_Untangling}, we present our main idea about how to work with circulant matrices with just two non-zero parameters: untangling the associated digraphs.
+In Section \ref{Sec_Sigma}, we explicitly find the matrices that untangle the digraphs associated with our matrices.
+In Section \ref{Sec_Det_Perm_aP_bP}, we find explicit formulas for determinant and permanent of circulant matrices with two non-zero parameters.
+In Section \ref{Sec_Inv_aP_bP}, we give an explicit formula for the inverse of non-singular circulant matrices with two non-zero coefficients.
+In Section \ref{Sec_Inv_Dra_aP_bP}, we give an explicit formula for the Drazin inverse of singular circulant matrices with two non-zero parameters.
+Finally, in Sections \ref{Sec_Blck_Circ}, \ref{Sec_Blck_Circ_Det}, and \ref{Sec_Blck_Circ_Det_Inv} we generalized the previous results for block circulant matrices.